Inequality in women’s game extends beyond purses to access to equipment

 LYTHAM ST. ANNES, England – There has long been a great divide between the men’s and women’s game.
 Purse sizes are an obvious talking point.
-At last week’s Ricoh Women’s British Open, the women competed for $3.25 million.
-Three weeks ago, the men played for $10.5 million at Carnoustie.
+At the recent Ricoh Women’s British Open, the women competed for $3.25 million.
+Four weeks ago, the men played for $10.5 million at Carnoustie.

 It’s also widely understood that sponsorship opportunities for LPGA players are vastly different.
 There’s no pot of gold attached to a tour card.
 Blank hats and blank bags aren’t limited to the lesser-knowns.
 LPGA Hall of Famer Juli Inkster started out 2018 with no sponsorship deals.